-Staging and classification of small cell carcinoma of the bladder follows either the classical TNM- classification or the World Health Organization (WHO) - classification for small cell carcinoma.6
+Staging and classification of small cell carcinoma of the bladder follows either the classical TNM-classification or the World Health Organization (WHO) - classification for small cell carcinoma.6

 The cyto-histologic pattern is commonly composed of irregular nests or sheets of small or intermediate round cells separated by a delicate fibro-vascular stroma.
 Cells have a high mitotic karyorrhetic index.
 The cells have small round to oval overlapping nuclei.
 The chromatin is regularly distributed with discrete nucleoli, with a thinly scattered cytoplasm.
-Small cell carcinoma of the bladder can present as a unique entity or might be in association with other histological types.
+Sec.
+9 Small cell carcinoma of the bladder can present as a unique entity or might be in association with other histological types.
 In 38% to 70% small cell carcinoma presents together with urothelial carcinoma, adenocarcinoma or squamous cell carcinoma.
-Most frequently, the tumour cells deeply invade the bladder wall and extend to or throughout the muscular bladder wall into the peri-vesical fibro-adipose tissue.
+Sec.
+9 Most frequently, the tumour cells deeply invade the bladder wall and extend to or throughout the muscular bladder wall into the peri-vesical fibro-adipose tissue.

-Definitive histological diagnosis is obtained after immunohistochemistry and electron microscopy studies.
-The ultra structural analysis shows systematically membrane-limited dense core granules that are 150 to 250 nm in diameter.
-By Immuno-histochemical examination showing a positive immunostaining with synaptophysin, neuron-specif enolase and chromogranine can support the definitive histological diagnosis.
-Epithelial markers such as cytokeratine 7, epithelial membrane antigen and CAM 5.2 can also help to confirm the diagnosis or to exclude other tumor types. (figure 1)
+Definitive histological diagnosis is obtained after immunohistochemistry studies.
+Immunohistochemical examination showing a positive immunostaining with synaptophysin, neuron-specific enolase and chromogranine can support the definitive histological diagnosis.
+Epithelial markers such as cytokeratine 7, epithelial membrane antigen and CAM 5.2 can also help to confirm the diagnosis or to exclude other tumor types.
+Electron microscopy shows systematically membrane-limited dense core granules that are 150 to 250 nm in diameter.
+Electron immunohistochemistry studies.
+Immunoh

-These markers can also contribute to make a distinction between primary small cell carcinoma of the bladder and a secondary location in the bladder from another primary (for example lung) tumor, a high grade transitional cell carcinoma, a primary or secondary urinary bladder lymphoma and/or Merkel cell carcinoma.
+These markers can also contribute to make a distinction between primary small cell carcinoma of the bladder and a secondary location in the bladder from another primary (for example lung) tumor, a high grade transitional cell carcinoma, a primary or secondary urinary bladder lymphoma and/or Merkel cell carcinoma.9